Doc at Risk

 Eligible costs

-PRIM’s support under this program takes the form of a discount on the non-member rate for renting equipment for the following services:
+PRIM’s support for this program takes the form of a discount on the non-member rate for the rental of rooms, studios, and equipment enabling the following services:

 • Sound recording